HackerN64/HackerSM64/README.md

 Thanks to Frame#5375 and AloXado320 for also helping with silhouette stuff

 **F3DEX3 by Sauraen**
 - F3DEX3 adds several upgrades to the original F3DEX2 microcode.
-You can enable it by setting `grucode` equal to `f3dex3`.
+You can enable it by setting the `GRUCODE` equal to `f3dex3`.
 In code, this can be detected by checking for F3DEX_GBI_3 during build.
-Variants of the F3DEX3 microcode can be enabled by defining `F3DEX_GBI_3`'s value as `2` or `3` (via ccflag in the makefile) for increased profiling capability, or increased profiling capability and a normals debugging tool respectively.
+Variants of the F3DEX3 microcode can be enabled by defining `F3DEX_GBI_3`'s value as `2` or `3` (via the ccflag set for `GRUCODE=f3dex3` in the makefile) for increased profiling capability, or increased profiling capability and a normals debugging tool respectively.
 Please read the [F3DEX3 README.md](https://github.com/HackerN64/F3DEX3/blob/main/README.md) before using.

 **Lighting Engine by Wiseguy**
 - Lighting Engine is available on a separate branch ([base/lighting-engine](https://github.com/Reonu/HackerSM64/tree/base/lighting-engine)).
 Instructions on how to use it are in the readme of that branch.